Some features of this site are not compatible with your browser. Install Opera Mini to better experience this site.

 The Earth's ocean and atmosphere are locked in such an intricate embrace--as one changes so changes the other.
 At the interface between air and sea, there is a constant flow of information, as vast amounts of energy and chemicals (in the form of gases and aerosols) are continually being exchanged.
 If energy and chemicals are the languages that program the behavior of atmosphere and ocean, then regional and global scale climate variations are the outputs from this complex system.
 If scientists could learn to better interpret the "dialogue" between ocean and atmosphere, they could do a better job of predicting regional and global climate change.

-offset the anticipated global warming due to rising greenhouse gas levels
+has partially offset the anticipated global warming due to rising greenhouse gas levels by exerting a

-Some theorize that if the ocean's circulation system changes, then the
+influence will persist.
+Some theorize that if the ocean's circulation system changes, then the ocean

-biology influence climate?
-Are human activities contributing to changes in
+chemistry, and biology influence climate?
+Are human activities contributing to changes in the marine

-the marine environment and, in turn, how might these changes feed back to
+environment and, in turn, how might these changes feed back to affect us?

 Reliable sea surface temperature measurements from space-based sensors have been a goal of oceanographers since the late 1960s.
 For the first time ever, NASA's Earth Observing System (EOS) missions will provide oceanographers with the radiometric resolution and precision, the scientific calibration, the surface viewing geometry, and the ability to remove atmospheric effects (such as clouds and aerosols) that will enable measurements of sea surface temperature accurate to within 0.5 Kelvin.
 These data will enable a better understanding of physical ocean-atmosphere coupling--particularly during El Niño events.